cristianbogdan/road-coloring/road-quality-edit/README.md

   * JS files are served from `/work/maps/road-quality-edit`

 TODO:
+- the `roads` vector tiles do not seem to work correctly with Postgis 3+, latitude is about one unit higher.
+They only work with Postgis 2.5, which limits Postgresql version to 11.
+Postgis 3 prints `proj_create: crs not found` on each query
 - non-ASCII characters in the edit comments do not seem to be accepted somewhere in the stack (maybe osmapi?)
 - when the user enters From or To, the map could be zoomed there if the respective point is found.
 Show an error otherwise.